inroutephp/inroute/README.md

     @route GET /path/{:name}

-And acces the parameter from the generated ŕoute object
+And acces the parameter from the generated route object

     $name = $route->getValue('name');

-Inroute uses the Aura Router package for routing.
-Se the aura documenatation for syntax used when creating paths and path parameters.
+Inroute uses the [Aura Router](https://github.com/auraphp/Aura.Router) package for routing.
+Se the aura documenatation for additional syntax used when creating paths and path parameters.

 ### @inrouteContainer

 Your DI-container must be marked with the @inrouteContainer tag for inroute to find it.
-Se the example application in the source tree for an example.
+Se the example below or the example application in the source tree.

-Containers must currently subclass Pimple.
+Containers must currently subclass [Pimple](https://github.com/fabpot/Pimple).
 This is neither a clean or flexible solution.
 Please fork and hack away!

 ### @inrouteCaller

 By default controller methods are called with a Route object as single parameter.
-If you want to create more parameters at dispatch (for example some $request object) you can write your own caller.
+If you want to create more parameters at dispatch (for example some request object) you can write your own caller.
 The syntax is straight forward, se te example application in the source tree for an example.